 I’ll be working with librarians, historians, information designers, and amateur and expert map makers and appreciators to collect key historical maps of Detroit and create new maps of Detroit using open-source public data.
 These old and new maps will be converted into printable screens and blocks to be used in the printmaking workshops.
 Isolating this information as printed layers is a fun way to physically interact with data.

 I look forward to hearing what people have to say about some of the maps that already exist of Detroit, and about how “objective” information is communicated.
 This project aims to see these data maps integrated with maps of the city created from memory by the residents of Detroit in the printmaking workshops by layering them on top of one another, viewing them side by side.
 Once the personal and data maps are bound together into Atlases of Detroit, the subjective maps and objective maps can provide context for each other.

 The value of this project comes from the variety of perspectives provided by workshop attendees, hosts, researchers and collaborators, all of whom will be credited as collaborators on the project website and any exhibitions of the final work.
 This is a printmaking project that is also an analog data collection project.
 It’s a mapping project that is also a mindfulness project.

 But most importantly, it’s a collaboration.
 For those who do not choose to or are not able to come to the art making sessions, many of the prints will be for sale and exhibitions will be held at locations yet-to-be-determined in Detroit to foster dialogue amongst the general public.
-This project lives via creative sessions, sales, or final art shows, and in the neighborhoods of Detroit where the workshops take place.
-It will ideally reach a wide range of Detroiters’, thereby connecting the volunteers, collaborators, and local businesses (where prints are sold) to these communities as well.
+This project lives via creative sessions, and art shows of the final and in progress prints, as well as in the neighborhoods of Detroit where the workshops take place.
+It will ideally reach a wide range of Detroiters’, thereby connecting the volunteers, and collaborators to these communities as well.